viGor027/ActionRecognition/README.md

 # Overview

-Idea of the project was to build a model capable of recognizing type of sport activity in the video.
+The project aimed to develop a model capable of recognizing different types of sport activities in videos.

 ## Tech stack
 - tensorflow, keras